-Course resources:
+Course material:

-Texts: Biochemistry, Sixth Edition, Berg/Tymoczko/Stryer (2006).
+Texts: Biochemistry, Seventh Edition, Berg/Tymoczko/Stryer (2012).

 The laboratory manual will be handed out on the first day of lab (free of cost to you).

 Problem sets: A variety of sample problems will be available to you in order to help you review, deepen your understanding, and prepare for tests.
-The first installment is online at http://personal.denison.edu/~kuhlman/courses/biochem/samples/ I will sometimes point you to specific problems from these online question banks, but they are always available for you to pursue on your own.
-As they come to my attention, I will also publish links to other online Biochemistry resources at http://personal.denison.edu/~kuhlman/courses/ I encourage you to take full advantage of them!
+The first installment is online at personal.denison.edu/~kuhlman/courses/biochem/samples/ also publish links to other online Biochemistry resources at personal.denison.edu/~kuhlman/courses/

+I will sometimes point you to specific problems from these online question banks, but they are always available for you to pursue on your own.
+As they come to my attention, I will

+I encourage you to take full advantage of them!